Kanye West tours Pitbull’s SLAM charter school in Miami

 Despite that, students at the school said they’re just happy he showed up and showed love to their school.

-“That’s my favorite rapper ever since I was little,” one student said.
+“That’s my favorite rapper ever since I was little,” Montoya said.
 “He’s my idol and I always wanted to meet him.”

 “It was a good experience to see him.
-He’s not a bad person,” another student added.
+He’s not a bad person,” student Rolando Aballi added.
 “He’s a good person and I was happy that I saw him.”

+Ye did not speak with any media following his meeting and snuck out through a back exit into a waiting SUV.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.